Ganesh-Ramasamy/landmark-remark/README.md

 1. Edit the connection string at src\LandmarkRemark.Web\databasesettings.json
 1. Open src\LandmarkRemark.sln using Visual Studio 2017
 1. Log in as `john1@gmail.com`, `john2@gmail.com`, or `john3@gmail.com` using password `password`
 1. You must **enable location services of the testing browser**.
-Eg if you use Chrome, refer to the link to enable the location server: http://www.wikihow.com/Enable-Location-Services-on-Google-Chrome
+Eg if you use Chrome, refer to the link to enable the location service: http://www.wikihow.com/Enable-Location-Services-on-Google-Chrome

 # Technoloiges Used
 * ASP.NET MVC Core